mervekocabas/Data_Literacy/README.md

 their citation counts.
 In contrast, academic papers are more numerous but are generally concentrated in lower citation ranges.

+To formally test whether corporate papers have a significantly higher mean citation count (μ₂) than academic papers (μ₁), since the data is not normally distributed, we conduct a Mann–Whitney U test [9] with a significance threshold of α = 0.05.
+The null (H₀) and alternative (Hₐ) hypotheses are as follows:

+- **H₀**: μ₂ ≤ μ₁ (Corporate papers have a smaller or equal mean than academic papers)
+- **Hₐ**: μ₂ > μ₁ (Corporate papers have a larger mean than academic papers)

+The test results indicate that p-value ≪ 0.05, allowing us to reject H₀.
+This confirms a statistically significant difference, supporting the conclusion that corporate-affiliated papers tend to achieve higher citation impact compared to their academic counterparts.

 ### Influence of Large Corporations
 ![Influence of Large Corporations](graphs/pie_charts.png) Corporate size distribution (A) and paper contributions by corporate size (B) are based